bgrins/spectrum/README.md

 See demo and docs: http://bgrins.github.com/spectrum/

+Thanks to:
+* http://ansciath.tumblr.com/post/7347495869/css-aspect-ratio: Aspect ratio using CSS only
-Thanks to https://github.com/DavidDurman/FlexiColorPicker for some inspiration and gradient constants
+* https://github.com/DavidDurman/FlexiColorPicker for some inspiration and gradient constants

 To tool I use for measuring JavaScript size: http://closure-compiler.appspot.com/home